uncai/uncai.github.io/docs/first-meeting.html.md

 title: First meeting
 ---

 We introduced the club and discussed plans for the semester.
-We also multiple machine learning models and compared their outputs, while only using a few lines of code -- through the magic of AutoML!
+We built multiple machine learning models and compared their outputs, while only using a few lines of code -- through the magic of AutoML!
 We also discussed how neural networks work.